hermannheringer/facet4windows/README.md

 Windows Services Optimisation:

 Based on my experience, extensive optimisation of Windows Services proved to be a fruitless endeavour.
 Accepting the system as it is maybe the wiser choice for most scenarios.
-However, individuals seeking further customisation may explore options involving low-level programming languages and kernel customisation.
+However, individuals seeking further customisation may explore options involving low-level programming languages and kernel customisations.

 #### Fresh installation of Windows LTSC 21H2 with all drivers and updates installed after applying this script :